MFarabi619/Arduino/Projects/Compliment Generator/README.md

 A simple compliment generator given as a birthday gift.

 ## Live Demo
-No demo for this one :/
+No demo for this one as it's meant to be special :/

 ## Wiring Diagram